mxenabled/mx-platform-python/docs/MxPlatformApi.md

     member_guid = "MBR-7c6f361b-e582-15b6-60c0-358f12466b4b" # str | The unique id for a `member`.
     user_guid = "USR-fa7537f3-48aa-a683-a02a-b18940482f54" # str | The unique id for a `user`.
     client_redirect_url = "https://mx.com" # str | A URL that MX will redirect to at the end of OAuth with additional query parameters.
-Only available with `referral_source=APP`. (optional) referral_source = "APP" # str | Must be either `BROWSER` or `APP` depending on the implementation.
+Only available with `referral_source=APP`. (optional) enable_app2app = "false" # str | This indicates whether OAuth app2app behavior is enabled for institutions that support it.
+Defaults to `true`.
+This setting is not persistent. (optional) referral_source = "APP" # str | Must be either `BROWSER` or `APP` depending on the implementation.
 Defaults to `BROWSER`. (optional) skip_aggregation = False # bool | Setting this parameter to `true` will prevent the member from automatically aggregating after being redirected from the authorization page. (optional) ui_message_webview_url_scheme = "mx" # str | A scheme for routing the user back to the application state they were previously in.
 Only available with `referral_source=APP`. (optional)